CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description identifies a clear niche (Asana automation via a specific MCP tool) which makes it distinctive, but it lacks concrete action verbs describing what operations are supported and entirely omits a 'Use when...' clause.
-The inclusion of implementation guidance ('Always search tools first') wastes space that could be used for trigger terms and explicit usage conditions.
+The entity list (tasks, projects, sections, teams, workspaces) is helpful but insufficient without specifying what can be done with them.

 Suggestions

-Add an explicit 'Use when...' clause, e.g., 'Use when the user asks to create, update, assign, or query Asana tasks, projects, or workspaces.'
+Add a 'Use when...' clause with natural trigger phrases, e.g., 'Use when the user asks to create, update, assign, or query Asana tasks, projects, or workspaces.'

-Replace the vague 'Automate' with specific actions like 'Create, update, assign, and query Asana tasks; manage projects, sections, teams, and workspaces.'
+Replace the vague 'Automate Asana tasks' with specific actions like 'Create, update, assign, and search Asana tasks; manage projects and sections; list teams and workspaces.'

 DimensionReasoningScore